Timinator2000/Algorithm_X/08 - your turn/02 - dumbbells solver.md

 Because there is a unique solution to every test case, you may use a `break` statement as soon as Algorithm X returns the first solution.
 Dumbbells Solver is a great fit for Algorithm X and your solver should find the first solution very fast on every test case.

 I was surprised I did not see an increase in speed when I added memory to my `DumbbellsSolver`.
-When a call is made to `self._remember(self, item_to_remember: tuple)` `AlgorithmXSolver` looks for the item in its memory and if that item is already in memory, the attribute `self.solution_is_valid` is set to `False`.
+When a call is made to `self._remember(self, item_to_remember: tuple)`, `AlgorithmXSolver` looks for the item in its memory and if that item is already in memory, the attribute `self.solution_is_valid` is set to `False`.
 I added the following lines of code to my `DumbbellsSolver` to take a look at how often memory was causing backtracking.

 ```
     def _process_row_selection(self, row):